How to Hang Oars on a Wall

 Brown County Forge’s Oar Hooks

-Throughout this post, you’ve seen examples of the oar hooks I make.
-Each pair can be custom-fitted to any size oar.
+Throughout this post, you’ve seen examples of the oar hooks I make as well as more budget-friendly options.

-Most oars will fit in 2.5 inches and below.
+Steel hooks are typically the most popular.
+Most oars will fit in 2 inches and below.

 I’m Happy to Answer Any Questions